 Deadline for Taking Legal Action After a Hit and Run Accident in Florida

 According to Florida law, the statute of limitations for contract disputes is five years.
 This rule means that the victims of hit and run accidents in the City of Miami have five years to sue their insurance company if they deny their valid compensation claim.

 There are, of course, a wide variety of factors that may alter an individual’s statutory window.
 In some cases, the statute of limitations can even be tolled (or paused) until the police locate the hit and run driver.

 Do you believe the statute of limitations for your hit and run case is set to expire over the next few weeks or months?
-If so, please call Lavent Law, PA, as quickly as you can.
+If so, please call Lavent Law Personal Injury Lawyer, as quickly as you can.
 Our seasoned attorneys would be happy to help you file your forms before your statutory window closes.

-Do I Need a Lawyer After a Hit and Run Accident in Miami?
-Contact Our Law Firm for a Case Evaluation
+Do I Need a Lawyer After a Hit and Run Accident?
+Contact Our Car Crash Attorney in Miami for a Case Evaluation